jusvail/SAaP/README.md

 # SAaP

-This is a WinUI3 Project related to simple analysis of Chinese A stock market.
+This is a WinUI3 Project related to simple analysis of Chinese A stock market && US stock.
 Use it at your own discretion.

 - 🚨 Ensure you have Win10/Win11 10.0.17763.0 or a compatible version before proceeding.